cc004/pcrjjc-backend/README.md

 ## PCRApi

-PCRApi uses uid and access key obtained from PCRAgent to provide in-game query services
+PCRApi uses uid and access key obtained from PCRAgent to provide in-game query services.
+The more accounts you have, the faster query will be and the less possibly your accounts will get banned.

 ## queryapi